DiNeSHhMj/Docker-Compose-Full-Stack-Deployment/README.md

-Deploy a three-tier MERN stack application using **Docker Compose** or **Dockerfiles**, consisting of a MySQL database, a Node.js backend, and a React.js frontend.
+Deploy a three-tier full stack application using **Docker Compose** or **Dockerfiles**, consisting of a MySQL database, a Node.js backend, and a React.js frontend.

 ---